vasevarad/vasevarad.github.io/content/authors/admin/_index.md

 ## I am on the academic job market for faculty and post-doc positions!

-(Disclaimer: This new website is still under construction, please check back in about two weeks patient while I update all the information!)
+(Disclaimer: This new website is still under construction, please check back in about two weeks while I update all the information, thank you for your patience!)

 I am Vasudha Varadarajan, a fourth year PhD student working in the areas of natural language processing and the relationships between cognition and language, especially in the context of social media.
 I work with Prof. H. Andrew Schwartz in the State University of New York at Stony Brook.
 I am interested in applying NLP/data science techniques to problems in computational social science to study social/psychological phenomena through language use at scale, active learning, and improving conversational AI for psychometric surveys.
 I am also interested in interpretability and explainability of language models, and exploring NLP for low-resource and code-mixed settings.